Augmented truncated tetrahedron

 In geometry, the augmented truncated tetrahedron is a polyhedron constructed by attaching a triangular cupola onto a truncated tetrahedron.
 It is an example of a Johnson solid.
+Out of 19 modified Archimedean solids, it is the only one created by augmenting the truncated tetrahedron.

 Construction

 The augmented truncated tetrahedron is constructed from a truncated tetrahedron by attaching a triangular cupola.
 This cupola covers one of the truncated tetrahedron's four hexagonal faces, so that the resulting polyhedron's faces are eight equilateral triangles, three squares, and three regular hexagons.
 Since it has the property of convexity and has regular polygonal faces, the augmented truncated tetrahedron is a Johnson solid, denoted as the sixty-fifth Johnson solid $J_{65}$.

 Properties

 The surface area of an augmented truncated tetrahedron is: